vuejs/eslint-config-typescript/README.md

 So we don't recommend you to configure individual type-aware rules and the corresponding language options all by yourself.
 Instead, you can start by extending from the `recommendedTypeChecked` configuration and then turn on/off the rules you need.

+As of now, all the rules you need to turn on must appear *before* calling `...vueTsEslintConfig({ extends: ['recommendedTypeChecked'] })`, and all the rules you need to turn off must appear *after* calling it.

 ```js
 // eslint.config.mjs
 import pluginVue from "eslint-plugin-vue";